 Since the absolute position of the rotor is required for control of PMSMs, many PMSM systems are equipped with Hall sensors for obtaining the rotor position.
 For PMSMs controlled with incremental encoders, Hall sensors are required for obtaining the initial position of the rotor.
 The output signals provided by Hall sensors are digitized in many PMSM drives for simplifying hardware and for noise immunity, as shown in Fig. 1.
-There are also commercial PMSM drives where the analog signal of the Hall sensors are used without digitization [12]-[15].
+There are also commercial PMSM drives where the analog signal of the Hall sensors are used without digitization [14]-[15].
 It has recently been shown that there are many benefits of using analog Hall sensor signals such as improvement in control performance [16]-[17] and monitoring of PM temperature [18].
-It was also shown that airgap eccentricity and local demagnetization in the PMs can be detected with high sensitivity [19]-[20].
+It was also shown that airgap eccentricity and local demagnetization in the PMs can be detected with high sensitivity [19]-[21].
 This is possible since Hall sensors are installed inside the motor in the space between the rotor and end shield to obtain the rotor position by measuring the leakage flux directly from the rotor as the PM passes the sensors.
+If the PMSM system is equipped with built-in analog Hall sensors, installation of additional sensors or hardware is not required for implementation of the proposed method.
+For cases where the Hall sensor measurements are digitized, modification of the system is required, as studied in [19]-[20].